Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 Two main strategies are usually used to develop the models:
 	1. **Full Model**
 	No predictor selection is applied.
 	Pros: avoid improper predictor selection due to predictor selection bias.
-	Cons: requires much prior knowledge to adequately preselect the biologically relevant predictors for modeling.
+Cons: requires much prior knowledge to preselect the biologically relevant predictors for modeling adequately.

 	2. **Variable selection**
-	**Backward Elimination** of ‘redundant’ predictors or **Forward Selection** of ‘promising’ ones.
+	**Backward Elimination** of 'redundant' predictors or **Forward Selection** of 'promising' ones.
 The backward procedure is initialized with the full multivariable and then subsequently removes predictors based on a predefined criterion.
 Forward selection is when predictors are added to the multivariable model one by one.
-There is no agreement on the optimal method among the two methods, The choice of methods is highly content-specific.
+There is no agreement on the optimal method among the two methods.
+The choice of methods is highly context-specific.

 - Outcome
 The outcome of a prediction aims to reflect a clinically significant and patient-relevant health state, for example, prediction on death, or absence or presence of leukemia.
 In the case of the prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development.
 [Hendriksen]

 - Clinics-friendly Accommodation
 The regression model can be too complicated to use in daily clinical uses.
-Therefore, the model is usually simplified by rounding coefficient toward integer numbers for easier scoring.
-However, such accommodation might negatively affect the accuracy of the model and thus it needs to be applied carefully.
+Therefore, the model is usually simplified by rounding the coefficients toward integer numbers for easier scoring.
+However, such accommodation might negatively affect the accuracy of the model, and thus it needs to be applied carefully.

 ### 3) Predicting Treatment Response<a name="33"></a>